petarov/apple-bundle-ids/tpl.README.md

 Apple's Bundle IDs for native iPhone and iPad apps.
 The table below shows the name and bundle ID for each native iPhone and iPad app.
 Bundle IDs are case sensitive.

-This list is updated automatically twice a month, but only if changes on Apple's Bundle IDs website are detected.
+This list gets rebuild automatically once a month, but only if changes on Apple's Bundle IDs website are detected.

 **%%APPS_COUNT%%** apps - v%%VERSION%% built on %%BUILD_TIMESTAMP%%